Cantor series expansions of rational numbers: The shift operator and related investigations

-Let us consider several results on the cases when the condition $\frac{\varepsilon_k}{q_k-1}=const$ (the last equality holds for all $k$ greater than some fixed $k_0$) is a necessary and/or sufficient condition for a rational number to be representable by a Cantor series.
-See \cite{{Diananda_Oppenheim1955}, {Hancl_Tijdeman2004}, {Tijdeman_Pingzhi2002}}.
+Let us consider cases when the condition $\frac{\varepsilon_k}{q_k-1}=const$ (the last equality holds for all $k$ greater than some fixed $k_0$) is a necessary and/or sufficient condition for a rational number to be representable by a positive Cantor series.
+For more information, see \cite{Diananda_Oppenheim1955}, \cite{Hancl_Tijdeman2004}, \cite{Tijdeman_Pingzhi2002}.